dd86k/ddgtk4/README.md

 - `basic`: Features one button that prints "Hello" via from the command-line.
 - `form`: Features a few tabs in a NoteBook, and some controls.
 - `header`: Features a HeaderBar with a Button and MenuButton, and vertical Paned.
+- `viewlist`: Features a ViewList using a GListStore and single-clicked activated items.
 - `webkit`: Features an example with WebKitGTK.
   - By default, it connects to `https://example.org/`.
 You can specify a site using `--site=`.